YongoDavid/Demo-repo/README.md

 again

 javacript math methods / functions like math.round() , math.floor() , math.ceil() , were a bit confusing at first for me but not anymore
+well i am participating in a hackthon wish myself luck